Ninghai County

 Ninghai County (宁海县 (寧海縣, Nínghǎi Xiàn, peaceful sea)) is a county under the administration of Ningbo, in the east of Zhejiang province, People's Republic of China.
 It covers a land area of 1712.50 km2 and a sea area 213.35 km2 of and has a 173.86 km coastline.
 It has four sub-districts, 11 towns, three townships and a population of 682,000.

-Ninghai with WuShi mountain at the back.

 Natural Geography

 Ninghai is located in the eastern part of Zhejiang and on the southern flank of the Yangtze Delta.
 It is part of the Shanghai Economic Development Region.
 It is 70 km away from the Ningbo urban area, 66 km away from Ningbo International Airport, 90 km away from Beilun port.
 210 km and 380 km separate Ninghai from respectively Hangzhou and Shanghai.
 From a meteorological standpoint, it belongs to the subtropical monsoon zone, and is under the influence of perennial southeast winds.
 Ninghai enjoys a comfortably warm and humid climate, rainfall and sunshine.
 Temperature and relative hygrometry average 15.3-17 Celsius and 78% respectively, while the average annual rainfall registers at 1000–1600 mm.
 Ninghai County was established as a trial county for the state ecological preservation program.
 As a result, its air quality is comparatively fresh and clean, and the water quality of the five major rivulets is excellent.